 Studies have found that if calcium is to be absorbed fully, it needs to be paired with phosphorus.
 By pairing phosphorus with the calcium that you’re taking, you’re able to improve dental health by strengthening the healthy tooth structure.
 Some of the most common sources of phosphorus include milk, cheese, yogurt, and red meats.

 Eating a diet rich in fruits and vegetables as well as healthy, lean meats is essential to your overall health and well-being.
+Also, your oral health is directly connected to your body’s health.
 Fortunately, a healthy diet can also contribute to a brighter, fuller smile and fewer dental problems.
 If you are unable to get all of these foods into your diet each day, a high-quality multivitamin can help fill in any gaps that you might be missing.
 You may even find that emphasizing the number of vitamins and supplements you take each day benefits more than your smile.